pedrofsn/base-redcode/README.md

 ```

 # Sample
-You can see an implementation in this [repo](https://github.com/pedrofsn/Events).
+You can see a better implementation in this [repo](https://github.com/pedrofsn/Events).